jaychan0125/Challenge01/README.md

 Here are the User Story and Acceptance Criteria provided:
 > ### User Story
->AS A marketing agency
+>AS A marketing agency<br/>
->I WANT a codebase that follows accessibility standards
+>I WANT a codebase that follows accessibility standards<br/>
->SO THAT our own site is optimized for search engines
+>SO THAT our own site is optimized for search engines<br/>
 >
 > ### Acceptance Criteria
->GIVEN a webpage meets accessibility standards
+>GIVEN a webpage meets accessibility standards<br/>
->WHEN I view the source code
+>WHEN I view the source code<br/>
->THEN I find semantic HTML elements
+>THEN I find semantic HTML elements<br/>
->WHEN I view the structure of the HTML elements
+>WHEN I view the structure of the HTML elements<br/>
->THEN I find that the elements follow a logical structure independent of styling and positioning
+>THEN I find that the elements follow a logical structure independent of styling and positioning<br/>
->WHEN I view the icon and image elements
+>WHEN I view the icon and image elements<br/>
->THEN I find accessible alt attributes
+>THEN I find accessible alt attributes<br/>
->WHEN I view the heading attributes
+>WHEN I view the heading attributes<br/>
->THEN they fall in sequential order
+>THEN they fall in sequential order<br/>
->WHEN I view the title element
+>WHEN I view the title element<br/>
->THEN I find a concise, descriptive title
+>THEN I find a concise, descriptive title<br/>

 With additional grading requirements including:
->Application's links all function correctly.
+>Application's links all function correctly.<br/>
->Application's CSS selectors and properties are consolidated and organized to follow semantic structure.
+>Application's CSS selectors and properties are consolidated and organized to follow semantic structure.<br/>
->Application's CSS file is properly commented.
+>Application's CSS file is properly commented.<br/>
->Application deployed at live URL.
+>Application deployed at live URL.<br/>

 ## Usage